EricSchles/investa_gator_v2/documentation.md

 __on__ __windows__:

 Unfortunately there is no "standard" way to install a c++ compiler on windows.
 There are a number of options.
 I recommend install cygwin and making use of there installer to get g++.
 But you could also get visual studios and then make use of the c++ compiler that comes with it.

+###Python packages

+You can either install these packages seperately or just make use of the requirements file that comes with this repo, up to you.
+In the interest of completeness I include the dependencies here.

+lxml.html
+requests
+unidecode
+textblob
+nltk
+Flask-SQLAlchemy
+SQLAlchemy
+sklearn
+numpy
+pandas
+Flask
+scipy
+networkx